Anterior Cervical Spine Surgery

 Degenerative spinal conditions, including herniated discs and bone spurs, are common causes of spinal nerve compression.
 Spinal fracture, tumor or infection also may result in pressure on the spinal nerves.

 To determine whether your condition requires treatment with an anterior cervical corpectomy and fusion, your doctor will examine your spine and take your medical history, and may order an x-ray, computed tomography (CT) scan or magnetic resonance imaging (MRI) scan of your cervical vertebrae.
 An anterior cervical corpectomy and fusion is typically recommended only after conservative treatment methods fail.
 Your surgeon will take a number of factors into consideration before making this recommendation, including the condition to be treated, your age, health and lifestyle and your anticipated level of activity following surgery.
-Please discuss this treatment option thoroughly with your spinal care provider.
+Please discuss this treatment option thoroughly with top cervical spine surgeons.

 How Long Will It Take Me To Recover?